makerportal/TinyBlueX/README.md

 Use code:
 - BLExAR_control.ino

 to turn an RGB LED wired to pins 2,3,7 on and off using the BLExAR app.
+The pins can be controlled using BLExAR pins 2,3,4.

 ![TinyBlueX BLE Control](/images/TinyBlueX_w_BLExAR_app.JPG)